MathieuNls/bigdata-introduction/README.md

 ```

 - A map reduce application
-- An HBase application that saves tweet and index them.
+- An HBase application that saves tweets and indexes them.